Li-Bot/eakit/README.md

   - EATextFunction

 ### EASelectionProtocol
-Selection component is used for selecting parents.
+Selection component is used for selecting parents from a pupulation.

 There are already built-in some selections:
 - General